 That’s a crazy amount of cars and trucks, yet the average shop sees only 22 vehicles a week.
 With such a large number of vehicles never making it to a mechanic, auto shop owners can’t be passive in their marketing efforts.
 Competitors lurk, waiting to take your customers, and with the industry growing, more competitors will emerge.
 Auto shop owners must work hard to keep the customers they have and attract new ones.

-Here are six marketing ideas for auto repair shops that not only keep customers coming back, but also expand your clientele:
+Here are six marketing ideas for this auto repair shop that not only keep customers coming back, but also expand your clientele:

 1. A Car Advice Blog